DimaSheiko/apep-docs/docs/framework/conditions/heal.md

 UNIT:HealthActual() >= 35000
 ```

-***
+---

 > ## health.max

 -   This condition returns the maximum health value of the specified unit.

 #### Parameters

 -   `UNIT`: The unit to retrieve the maximum health value from.

 #### Returns `NUMBER`

 -   The maximum health value of the unit.

-#### *Example:*
+#### _Example:_

 ```lua
 -- DSL Mode
 {ACTION, "UNIT.health.max >= 150000", UNIT},